aerique/pusfofefe/README.md

 - [ ] add buttons on MessagePage to go to next and previous message
 - [ ] add support for entering session secrets and device UUIDs
+- [ ] switch from StringList model to an object
+    - this will allow us to have more metadata on the message and to display it in different ways in the front-end
 - [ ] add support for landscape orientation
 - [ ] add Pushover [websocket](https://pushover.net/api/client#websocket)
       support